openbridge/wordpress/README.md

 # Docker WordPress 5 with Nginx, PHP-FPM, MariaDB and Redis

 * Are you tired of slow, inefficient WordPress hosts?
-* Struggling with barebones *"default"* installs that leave all the tweaking and optimizations up to you to figure out?
+* Struggling with barebones *"default"* installs that leave all the tweaking and optimizations to figure out?
 * Frustrated with slow page loading time and slow server response times?
 * Dealing with missing functions, a plugin blacklist and limits on customizations or themes?
 * Annoyed by having to use an army of cache plugins to get a functioning site?